 Developing Translation Competence: A Curricular Study of Teaching of News Translation

-Nancy Xiuzhi Liu PhD, Associate Professor of Translation Studies in the School of Education and English at the University of Nottingham Ningbo China (UNNC).
-She holds a PhD in International Communications from the University of Nottingham and MA in Interpreting and Translation from the University of Newcastle.
-She has published extensively in translation, media, mobile, cultural studies and pedagogy.
+Nancy Xiuzhi Liu, PhD, is Associate Professor of Translation Studies in the School of Education and English at the University of Nottingham Ningbo China.
+She holds a PhD in International Communications from the University of Nottingham and an MA in Interpreting and Translation from the University of Newcastle.
+She has published extensively in translation, media, mobile and cultural studies, and pedagogy.

-Shixin Ivy Zhang PhD, Associate Professor in Journalism Studies, School of International Communications, University of Nottingham Ningbo China.
-Her research focuses on journalism studies, media management, media globalisation, and media and conflict.
+Shixin Ivy Zhang, PhD, is Associate Professor in Journalism Studies in the School of International Communications at the University of Nottingham Ningbo China.
+Her research focuses on journalism studies, media management, media globalization, and media and conflict.
 She is the author of three research monographs.